astral-sh/uv/README.md

   index URLs, rather than limiting its search to the first index URL that contains the package.
 - `UV_REQUIRE_HASHES`: Equivalent to the `--require-hashes` command-line argument.
 If set to `true`, uv will require that all dependencies have a hash specified in the requirements file.
-- 'UV_CONSTRAINT': Equivalent to the `--constraint` command-line argument.
+- `UV_CONSTRAINT`: Equivalent to the `--constraint` command-line argument.
 If set, uv will use this file as the constraints file.
 Uses space-separated list of files.

 In each case, the corresponding command-line argument takes precedence over an environment variable.